leslieDLcy/double_event_dataset/README.md

 the user manipulate them.

-Here a snippet of the functions to use in your code (you Python project, IPython in the terminal, Notebook and so on)
+Here a snippet of the functions to use in your code (your Python project, IPython in the terminal, Notebook and so on)

 ```python
 import numpy as np